perltidy/perltidy/docs/ci_update.md

 }
 ```

-The comment has the basic indentation of the block but now continuation indentation.
+The comment has the basic indentation of the block but now continuation
-But if the terminal semicolon is removed in this line then the old old default formatting
+indentation.
+But if the terminal semicolon is removed in this line then the
-would add continuation indentation to the comment:
+old default formatting would add continuation indentation to the comment:

 ```
 if ( $name =~ m/^$AccentTokens$/ ) {